-David has a broad international trade practice, advising clients on market access issues in the United States and around the world.
+David has a broad international trade practice, advising clients in trade remedy litigation and on market access issues in the United States and around the world.

-He is particularly adept at helping clients to navigate the complex rules, procedures and exceptions which can make international trade a challenging business environment.
-With experience working in the Firm's Washington DC Mexico City and Miami offices, David is based in the US, but international in outlook and experience.
+He is particularly adept at helping clients to navigate the complex rules and procedures that make international trade challenging, but also lead to competitive opportunities.
+David has resided in the Firm's Washington DC, Mexico City, and Miami offices, and spends considerable time working outside the United States.

-David has a track record of more than 20 years, counselling clients on unfair trade proceedings, such as anti-dumping and countervailing duty investigations.
-Working with attorneys in the Firm's offices around the world, he has advised on such matters in numerous countries, including the United States, Mexico, Brazil, China and the Ukraine.
+David has a track record of more than 25 years, counselling clients on unfair trade proceedings, such as antidumping and countervailing duty investigations.
+Working with attorneys in the Firm's offices around the world, he has advised on matters before authorities in countries such as the United States, Mexico, Brazil, Chile, China, Australia, and Turkey.